-Pakistan lawmakers set to pick former petroleum minister Abbasi as PM
+Pakistani lawmakers elect ousted PM Nawaz Sharif's ally as replacement

 Besides ordering Sharif's removal, the Supreme Court also ordered a criminal investigation into him and his family, as well as Finance Minister Ishaq Dar.

-Reporting by Drazen Jorgic; Editing by Clarence Fernandez
+Writing by Drazen Jorgic; Editing by Clarence Fernandez